Welcome to Purim at Congregation Neveh Shalom!

 Help make this year’s carnival a joyful event for our kids and young families!
 Assist with decorating, setting up stations, running activities, handing out tickets & prizes.

-Please email Candace: crothstein@nevehshalom.org
+Please email Candace to volunteer: crothstein@nevehshalom.org

 Morning Minyan Megillah Reading